stjudecloud/docs/source/guides/data/download-data.rst

 3. You can use typical commands like :code:`dx ls`, :code:`dx pwd`, and :code:`dx cd` to navigate around your cloud folder as you would a local folder.
-Your project may look different based on what data types you requested and if you needed to be approved or not.
+Your project may look different based on what data you requested and whether you were previously approved to access the data.
+Your data should either be in the :code:`restricted` folder (if this is your first time requesting access) or the :code:`immediate` folder (if you were previously granted access permission).

    .. image:: resources/navigate-data-request.png